 We would like to join hands and build solidarity to not let the authorities succeed with their attempt of creating fear to terrorize people with the threat of deportation.
 Most importantly: don’t panic!
-If you are afraid to be affected by new readmission agreements, please ask your lawyer or a counselling office to try to figure out with them how to obtain a right to stay.
-Use also contacts to figure out what might happen in case you decide to flee in other European countries (do this before you take your decision).
+If you are afraid to be deported by new readmission agreements, please ask your lawyer or a counselling office to try to figure out with them how to obtain a right to stay.
+Use also contacts to figure out what might happen in case you decide to flee in other European countries (do this before you take your decision!).

 Some useful information for your Right to Stay

 In case you have only a “Duldung” and don’t know how to continue or also if you just feel afraid, please come for counselling.
-You can get in touch with your lawyer or in counselling offices and talk about which measures should be taken.
+You can get in touch with your lawyer or to counselling offices and talk about which measures should be taken.
 You can find contacts here:

 - http://w2eu.info/en/countries/germany/contacts